Legislation & Benefits Updates

 What We’re Working On Today

 + -- Strategies for controlling and reducing premium cost.
-We are working closely with the Health Care Authority to explore options that would:
+We are working closely with the Health Care Authority to:

 - Collaboration with the Health Care Authority to improve communication and transparency.
 UWRA continues to strengthen its relationship with HCA staff to ensure that UW retirees’ interests are fully understood and reflected in HCA’s work, by: